Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Juni 2025 23.32.52 UTC
+- WIB: Senin, 2 Juni 2025 00.25.12 UTC
-- WITA: Senin, 2 Juni 2025 00.32.52 UTC
+- WITA: Senin, 2 Juni 2025 01.25.12 UTC
-- WIT: Senin, 2 Juni 2025 01.32.52 UTC
+- WIT: Senin, 2 Juni 2025 02.25.12 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: attitude
+Kategori: inspirational